AgentMC/Sao19/Translate/En/Part4.md

 "So... how was the meeting?"

-Sitting on a bench placed along the walls of the stable, Ronnie told her the summary of extraordinary meeting.
+Sitting on a bench placed along the walls of the stable, Ronye told her the summary of extraordinary meeting.

 Tiese finished listening with a difficult face and eventually muttered.